HMS Cygnet (1898): Construction

 She was laid down as yard number 320 on 25 September 1896, at the John I Thornycroft and Company shipyard at Chiswick on the River Thames.
 She was launched on 3 September 1898.
 During her builder's trials her maximum average speed was 30.3 knots.
 She proceeded to Portsmouth to have her armament fitted and was completed and accepted by the Royal Navy in late February 1900.
 During her acceptance trials and work ups her average sea speed was 25 knots.

 Pre-War

 Cygnet commissioned at Chatham in March 1900 and was assigned to the Harwich Flotilla, Commander Cecil Hickley in command.
 In 1899–1900, she was part of the Medway instructional Flotilla.
 In 1900, she cruised to the East Indies with the cruiser Highflyer and the destroyers Conflict, Coquette and Hornet.

 Lieutenant Robert G. D. Dewar was appointed in command in early 1902, but was replaced by Lieutenant George J. Todd later that year.
+In early January 1903 she was on the Mediterranean and took part in a three-weeks cruise with other ships of the station in the Greek islands around Corfu.

 On 30 August 1912, the Admiralty directed all destroyer classes were to be designated by alpha characters starting with the letter 'A'.
 Since her design speed was 30-knots and she had two funnels she was assigned to the D class.
 After 30 September 1913, she was known as a D-class destroyer and had the letter ‘D’ painted on the hull below the bridge area and on either the fore or aft funnel.